Get Approved for up to $35,000 in 3 minutes

 Table of Contents

 Even though the cost of housing is much lower in these places, you’re likely to feel the hit to your bank account with the increased cost of living.
-With that in mind, let’s take a look at some of the costs of groceries for the average Canadian throughout the country.
+With that in mind, let’s take a look at some of the grocery costs for the average Canadian throughout the country.

 Cost of Food Per Month in Canada

 Every year, the cost of food seems to be getting higher and higher.
-In 2022, the average monthly cost of food for the average Canadian household was $1,065.60.
+In 2022, the national average monthly cost of food for the average Canadian household was $1,065.60.
 In 2023, the average cost for the same amount of groceries is $1,357.37.
 That’s almost $300 per month or $3,600 per year more for average food prices in Canada.
+Fortunately, in 2024, the cost of food hasn’t risen much more than it did in 2023.

-Whether you’re a single person or shopping for a family of four, the average monthly costs of groceries are significantly higher than last year.
+Whether you’re a single person or shopping for a family of four, the average monthly costs of groceries are significantly higher than in 2022.
 The average price of individual items has risen between 5% and 7%, making it harder than ever to make ends meet on the average salary.

 Highest Food Prices Per Province